AIMS-Ghana/python-course/_days/01_toolkit.md

 As part of the course, we will use one of those tools: `git`.

+One of the most powerful aspects of any version control system is the ability to share code and contribute to existing projects.
+We will take a quick tour of that capability relative to [site for this course](https://github.com/AIMS-Ghana/python-course).

+With `git` and GitHub, when you want to contribute a fix or some improvement to a project (or just have your own copy to explore), you (1) make a fork of the project, (2) make the changes, and (3) make a pull request.
+Typically, after you have submitted the changes and they have been accepted, you will discard your fork;
+if you want to make changes in the future, you can always make another one, and keeping your copy current with other project changes can be a mess.

+For the course website, you will be going through that process to add a short profile about yourself.
+In the future, we can also add pictures.

+* * *

-We will now turn the project directory you just created into a repository and connect it to a remote repository.
+We will now turn the project directory you created earlier with PyCharm into a repository and connect it to a remote repository.
+First, create the remote repository on GitHub.
+Then:

-**RECALLING THE STEPS FROM THE PREREADING, CONNECT A LOCAL GIT REPOSITORY TO A REMOTE REPOSITORY ON GITHUB.**
+**RECALLING THE STEPS FROM THE PREREADING, INITIALIZE THE PROJECT AS A REPOSITORY, ADD THE FILES, AND CONNECT TO A REMOTE REPOSITORY ON GITHUB.**

+You may have also noticed the PyCharm understands how to use git.
+We will be using this capability rather than the command line version for most of the rest of our work.

 We create a repository to provide history, a means to create drafts, a way to share code, among other reasons.
-We will demonstrate the first two with the next tasks.
+Now we to advantage of these.
 We will make a minor modification to our `hw` script, to narrow our ambitions:

 **CHANGE YOUR SCRIPT TO SAY HELLO TO GHANA INSTEAD OF THE WHOLE WORLD.**